pato/patOS/README.md

 currently running window, in other words the window that gets to print things to the screen and gets the input from the keyboard.
-This is extremely crucial because without out all windows would "fight" for the keyboard input and potentially also draw thigns wrong on the screen.
+This is extremely crucial because without out all windows would "fight" for the keyboard input and potentially also draw things wrong on the screen.
 In order to solve this problem, I added a focus event to every window.
 Whenever a program tries to get input, the process will first wait on the focus event.
 That way, if the window has focus, it can continue to get input from the keyboard while all other